nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Alternative 1 (alternative choice):** Displays the remaining details of a `role` object in the `ResultDisplay` through appending its information to the `feedbackToUser` string.
-    * Pros: Easy to implement, hard to have bugs.
+    * Pros: Easy to implement, no need to change existing code.
-    * Cons: Limited customization of `feedbackToUser` in `ResultDisplay`
+    * Cons: Limited customization of UI in `ResultDisplay`
 * **Alternative 2 (current choice):** Create a view manager for `ResultDisplay`, changing the children node of `ResultDisplay` based on command given (in this case, `view`)
     * Pros: Provides an easy and extendable way to create custom views